 Some of the most negative people are those who know a little bit of the Word of God.
 They are carnal because they do not meditate on it and apply it to their lives.
 They are often the ones who cause the most problems in a ministry.

 Often there will be misunderstandings that occur between two people.
 It is very easy for others to misread your motives for doing something.
 Sometimes, they will listen to you but will hear something totally different than what you said or meant.
 At other times, it is wrong information that causes the problem.
-This is why it is important for Christians to depend and rely upon the voice of the Holy Spirit.
+This is why Christians need to depend on and rely upon the voice of the Holy Spirit.
 The Holy Spirit never gives wrong information.

 Different personality gifts can cause misunderstandings in the church.
-Typically, a person with the ministry gift of ruling or administration will not be gifted I the area of mercy.
-Where a “ruler” will tend to appear more callous in a situation that call for judgement, the one gifted with “mercy” will call for forgiveness.
+Typically, a person with the ministry gift of ruling or administration will not be gifted in the area of mercy.
+Where a “ruler” will tend to appear more callous in a situation that calls for judgment, the one gifted with “mercy” will call for forgiveness.
 That’s why God has given different people different gifts, to create a balance.
+(For further study, check out the messages Supernatural Gifts of the Holy Spirit or the book Gifts that Shape Your Life and Change Your World.)

 Listening to too many complaints can be an obstacle.
 We must be able to distinguish between a legitimate complaint and harassment.
 When a complaint is legitimate, it produces quality control and always takes you in forward direction.